Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure a Network Load Balancer with a TCP listener to pass through TLS traffic to the containers.
 - [ ] Configure Amazon Route 53 to use multivalue answer routing to send traffic to the containers.

 ### A security engineer has noticed an unusually high amount of traffic coming from a single IP address.
-This was discovered by analyzing the Application Load Balancer’s access logs.
+This was discovered by analyzing the Application Load Balancer's access logs.
 How can the security engineer limit the number of requests from a specific IP address without blocking the IP address?

 - [ ] Add a rule to the Application Load Balancer to route the traffic originating from the IP address in question and show a static webpage.
 - [ ] Implement a rate-based rule with AWS WAF.